-What to Know About the BALANCE Model for GLP-1s in Medicare and Medicaid
+What to Know About the BALANCE Model for GLP-1s in Medicare and Medicaid and the Medicare GLP-1 Bridge

 GLP-1s, a class of drugs used to treat type 2 diabetes, obesity, cardiovascular disease, and other conditions, have exploded in popularity in recent years due to their demonstrated effectiveness, but are often not covered by insurance, particularly for the treatment of obesity.
 According to KFF polling, about half (56%) of GLP-1 users say these drugs were difficult to afford, including one in four who say they were “very difficult” to afford.
 The Trump administration is pursuing various approaches to lowering the cost and expanding coverage of these medications.
-These approaches include striking “most-favored nation” deals with GLP-1 manufacturers Novo Nordisk and Eli Lilly, providing access to discounted prices for GLP-1s through TrumpRx, and implementing a new demonstration program called the BALANCE (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth) Model to expand Medicare and Medicaid coverage of GLPs for obesity, which is currently subject to statutory limitations (prohibited in Medicare, permissible but not required in Medicaid).
+These approaches include striking “most-favored nation” deals with GLP-1 manufacturers Novo Nordisk and Eli Lilly, providing access to discounted prices for GLP-1s through TrumpRx, and proposing to implement a new demonstration program called the BALANCE (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth) Model to expand Medicare and Medicaid coverage of GLPs for obesity, which is currently subject to statutory limitations (prohibited in Medicare, permissible but not required in Medicaid).
 In addition, the GLP-1 drug semaglutide (branded as Ozempic, Wegovy, and Rybelsus) was selected for Medicare drug price negotiation in 2025, with a negotiated price set to take effect in 2027.

-This brief describes current coverage of GLP-1s in Medicare and Medicaid, the Centers for Medicare & Medicaid Services’ (CMS) efforts to expand access and lower costs for GLP-1s through temporary demonstration programs including the BALANCE Model, and potential impacts on beneficiaries and program budgets.
+This brief describes current coverage of GLP-1s in Medicare and Medicaid, the Centers for Medicare & Medicaid Services’ (CMS) efforts to expand access and lower costs for GLP-1s through temporary demonstration programs, and potential impacts on beneficiaries and program budgets.
+It also describes recent changes to the administration’s plans for temporary coverage of GLP-1s in Medicare, including an indefinite delay in implementation of the BALANCE Model in Part D and an extension of a separate short-term program, called the Medicare GLP-1 Bridge, which was originally scheduled to run from July-December 2026 but will now run through the end of 2027.

 Current law prohibits Medicare from covering obesity drugs and gives states flexibility to cover weight loss drugs under Medicaid